tillg/grtnr.com_src/about.md

 * 2022-08-27: Made the recipes a special collection, took it out the front blog page
 * 2022-08-27:Added a menu entry that points to the recipes collection
 * 2022-08-28: Added a favicon
     * Add a build no or build date & time so that I know which version I am looking at in production (Shown on https://grtnr.de/about)
     * Differentiate posts and pages (i.e. about, impressum...)
 With page's images being in /images
 * 2022-08-29 Move all images from the old asset directory to the per-blog structure
+* 2023-03-10: Moved over content from tillgartner.com
+* 2023-04-06: Fixed a problem with CSS
+* 2023-05-07: Added an article about my AI chat and the AI Chat UI.